Satisfactory Academic Progress Policy (SAP)

 For additional information about dissertation enrollment and extensions, students should contact the Director of the Dissertation Office (dissertation@sofia.edu).

-Probationary Status – Academic Part-Time:
+Probationary Status – Academic Half-Time:

 Suspension: